ReconnectedCC/docs/faq/claiming.md

 # Resizing a claim

-To resize your claim, get a Golden Hoe and a Stick.
+To resize your claim, get a Golden Hoe and a Stick by crafting them or running /kits and selecting the claim kit (the golden hoe).

 Rightclick with your Stick where your claim is to view your claim borders.